IBM/fabcar-blockchain-sample/README.md

 # FabCar Blockchain Sample

->Hyperledger Fabric sample Fabcar on IBM Blockchain Platform 2.0
+>Hyperledger Fabric sample Fabcar on IBM Blockchain Platform

-This code pattern demonstrates setting up a network on the IBM Blockchain Platform 2.0 and deploying the Fabcar smart contract on the network.
+This code pattern demonstrates setting up a network on the IBM Blockchain Platform and deploying the Fabcar smart contract on the network.
 Next, we setup our application to interact with the network including identities to submit transactions on the smart contract.
-The application is setup with a Node.js server using the Fabric Node SDK to process requests to the network, and a Vue.js client to bring up a web interface.
+The application is setup with a Node.js server using the Fabric Node SDK to process requests to the network, and an Angular client to bring up a web interface.

  When the reader has completed this code pattern, they will understand how to:

-* Setup a Hyperledger Fabric network on IBM Blockchain Platform 2.0
+* Setup a Hyperledger Fabric network on IBM Blockchain Platform
-* Install and instantiate smart contract through the IBM Blockchain Platform 2.0
+* Install and instantiate smart contract through the IBM Blockchain Platform
 * Develop a Node.js server with the Hyperledger Fabric SDK to interact with the deployed network
-* Create a Vue.js frontend for the web app to interface with the network
+* Create an Angular frontend for the web app to interface with the network

 # Architecture flow